pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab2/README.md

 ## Overview

 In this lab, you'll learn how to use Bob to understand, document, and modify an existing application.
-Instead of building an application from scratch, you will work on a prebuilt To Do application and use Bob to explore the codebase, identify relevant files, and implement a new feature.
+Instead of building an application from scratch, you will work on a prebuilt application and use Bob to explore the codebase, identify relevant files, and implement a new feature.

 This reflects a very common real-world scenario, where developers often work on existing projects rather than starting from zero.